stencila/stencila/schema/organization/Person.md

   - Dr Marie Skłodowska Curie PhD
 ```

-If there had been email and web pages in the 1900s then we could also add those for her and her collegues:
+If there had been email and web pages in the 1900s then we could also add those for her and her colleagues:

 ```yaml
 type: Article